Business is simple under normal circumstances. Someone has something to sell to those that want to spend money on solving their problems.

 Similarly, no business leader can ever expect the sales function to just fly by the seat of their pants to see what they can get.
 You only get what you measure, so measure the amount of leads generated every week, how many deals are closed, and set targets to increase this on a regular basis.

 In business it’s all about the numbers in the end.
-No strategy, objective, plan or greater good purpose can be realised in the long run unless a business generates a profit that can be reinvested in the business.
+No strategy, objective, plan – or greater good purpose – can be realised in the long run unless a business generates a profit that can be reinvested in the business.
+And no amount of profit can absolve any business for harm done to the planet or people affected by the business.

 When you start out in business it’s easy to be seduced by the top line; the income received from customers in exchange for the products and services delivered.
-What often happens then is that expenses increase as income increases and that’s where it gets away from many business leaders.
+What often happens then is that expenses increase as income increases.
+It’s often also the point where the social contract – where everyone has both rights and obligations to ensure a sustainable operating environment – slackens.

-The key here is that EVERYONE in the business should be focusing on the bottom line.
+The key here is that EVERYONE in the business should be focusing on the triple bottom line of people, planet and profit.

-Continually increasing operational efficiency combined with a relentless focus on increasing sales is really the only way to protect the true financial measurement of business success: the bottom line.
+Continually increasing operational efficiency combined with a relentless focus on increasing sales – without causing harm to anyone or anything – is really the only way to grow the sustained success of any business.

-It doesn’t matter how long you’ve been in business; revisiting the basics regularly can have a massive positive effect on the profitability of the business.
+It doesn’t matter how long you’ve been in business; revisiting the basics regularly can have a massive positive effect on the profitability and positive social impact of the business.
 It also has the added benefit of reducing personal stress and feelings of overwhelm.

 The approach to successfully managing each of these four basics of business is contained in the "WIN!
 How to succeed in the new game of business" programme.